 Americans want, need, and deserve real energy solutions that will provide affordable energy for years to come and that will also reduce our dependence on foreign oil and unstable countries.

 Instead of Washington imposing a cap-and-trade scheme on our energy, I say we need Washington to get out of the way and let the free markets unleash America’s full energy potential.
 In order to do that, it’s important that the U.S. maintains an "all of the above" energy plan with the ultimate goal of energy independence.
-Our policy should support increased energy production right here at home from a variety of sources that will reduce our reliance on energy shipped in from foreign sources overseas.
+Our policy should support increased energy production right here at home that will reduce our reliance on energy shipped in from foreign sources overseas.
 That’s why I support efforts like the Keystone Pipeline and expanded offshore drilling.
 These are much-needed projects that will create jobs and help America become less dependent on foreign energy.

 To learn more about my efforts on energy issues, click on a bullet to jump down to that portion of the page:

 Odds are that you’ve heard of the Keystone Pipeline (its full name is the TransCanada Keystone Pipeline Project).
 And I, along with a majority of Americans, support this project for many reasons.
-Here are just a few: it would help create roughly 20,000 new jobs, provide a minimum $7 billion boost to our economy, and improve our domestic energy infrastructure by bringing nearly one million barrels of Canadian crude oil to U.S. refineries per day when fully constructed.
+Here are just a few: it would help create roughly 42,000 new jobs, contribute billions of dollars to our economy, and improve our domestic energy infrastructure by bringing 830,000 barrels of oil to U.S. refineries per day when fully constructed.
 With Keystone, we would have greater access to energy and also decrease our reliance on unfriendly foreign nations for resources.